 Food Hall Interior

 This food hall is a lovely space.
-It is spread over three floors with eleven kitchens and a roof terrace opening soon.
-It is very well designed, and the interiors are lovely.
-There is a parquet floor, industrial wood tables and stools with metal frames.
-With fresh green foliage hanging down from the central staircase, its’s a great place to hang out.
+It is spread over three floors with eleven kitchens and a roof terrace.
+It is very well designed, and the interiors are beautiful.
+The parquet floor works well with the industrial wood tables and stools with metal frames.
+With fresh green foliage hanging down from the central staircase, it’s a great place to hang out.

 Market Hall Victoria Information